 “What are you doing, William?
 You know I didn’t mean it, boy.”
 He whimpers and moans and scoots about on his knees, and I watch, still pointing the rifle at him.

 The first and only time I shot his rifle was back a year before, on my first and only hunting outing with Daddy.
-He got me settled by a tree, hidden from the critters we hunted, though I knew the real reason he wanted me to aim was because he had already drank too much to be steady.
+He got me settled by a tree, hidden from the critters we hunted, though I knew the real reason he wanted me to aim was that he’d already drunk too much to be steady.

 He kept whispering in my ear.
 “Don’t miss, boy.
 You don’t want us to starve, do you?”